alphagov/government-service-design-manual/service-manual/users/user-research/sentimentanalysis.md

 ##Guidance

-The method is very simple and uses tailored software to analyse user comments and structure them in a manner that can be used to understand ‘sentiment’ towards a products or service.
+The method is very simple and uses tailored software to analyse user comments and structure them in a manner that can be used to understand ‘sentiment’ towards a product or service.
 This enables positive and negative comments to be grouped so that actions can be assigned to resolves problems and issues raised by users.

 ##Weaknesses/When not to be used